npm package discovery and stats viewer.

 The chosen profile is persisted to ~/.ixora/.env, so subsequent stop/status/logs/restart/upgrade calls without --profile keep the same shape.
 Switching mid-session is safe: ixora stack stop --profile mcp while in full leaves the UI container untouched.

 The old --profile api is accepted as an alias for --profile mcp (with a one-line warning).
+The removed --profile cli is likewise coerced to mcp — agents now always reach IBM i through the MCP server.
+See IXORA_QUICKSTART.md → §8 "Stack profiles".

 Per-system database isolation

 By default each IBM i system gets its own ai_<id> Postgres database (and its own /data volume) inside the shared agentos-db container — so sessions, memory, knowledge, and learnings are isolated per system.
-A single-system deployment is just agentos-db with an ai_default database (nothing extra); with 2+ systems a one-shot db-init service provisions the additional databases.
+A single-instance deployment is just agentos-db with an ai_default database (nothing extra); with 2+ instances a one-shot db-init service provisions the additional databases.
 To put everything back in one shared ai database instead: ixora stack config set IXORA_DB_ISOLATION shared && ixora stack restart.
 See IXORA_QUICKSTART.md → §4 "Advanced: per-system database isolation".

 Stack commands

-| Command | Description | |---------|-------------| | stack install | First-time setup (interactive) | | stack start | Start services | | stack stop | Stop services | | stack restart [service] | Restart all or a specific service | | stack status | Show service status and deployed profile | | stack upgrade | Pull latest images and restart | | stack uninstall | Stop services and remove images | | stack logs [service] | Tail service logs | | stack version | Show CLI and image versions | | stack config show | Show current configuration | | stack config set <key> <value> | Update a config value | | stack config edit | Open config in your editor | | stack system add | Add a system: managed (provision a new ixora IBM i stack) or external (register an existing AgentOS URL — local or remote).
-Flags: --kind managed\|external --id ... --name ... --agentos-url ... --agentos-key ... | | stack system remove <id> | Remove a system (works for both kinds; cleans up env keys) | | stack system list | List configured systems with KIND + URL columns (default marked with *) | | stack system start\|stop\|restart <id> | Manage one managed system's containers (errors with a hint if <id> is external) | | stack system default [id] [--clear] | Show, set, or clear the default system used when 2+ are available and --system is omitted | | stack components list | Inspect components in the deployed image | | stack models show\|set | View / switch model provider | | stack agents [system] | Edit which agents are enabled on a system (component picker) |
+| Command | Description | |---------|-------------| | stack install | First-time setup (interactive) | | stack start | Start services | | stack stop | Stop services | | stack restart [service] | Restart all or a specific service | | stack status | Show service status and deployed profile | | stack upgrade | Pull latest images and restart | | stack uninstall | Stop services and remove images | | stack logs [service] | Tail service logs | | stack version | Show CLI and image versions | | stack config show | Show current configuration | | stack config set <key> <value> | Update a config value | | stack config edit | Open config in your editor | | stack add | Provision a new stack-kind (local) IBM i instance.
+Flags: --id ... --name ....
+(External URLs → ixora instances add.) | | stack remove <id> | Remove a stack instance (cleans up env keys; also available as ixora instances remove) | | stack list | List stack instances with URL + PACKS columns (see ixora instances for all kinds) | | stack start\|stop\|restart <id> | Manage one stack instance's containers (errors with a hint if <id> is external) | | stack packs list [instance] | List packs the deployed image declares and which are enabled on an instance | | stack models show\|set | View / switch model provider | | stack packs select [instance] | Choose which packs are enabled on an instance (pack picker) | | stack connection show [instance] | Show an instance's IBM i JDBC options (read-only access by default) | | stack connection set\|unset <instance> <key> [value] | Set / remove a JDBC option (library list, naming, access, …) |

 AgentOS runtime commands

-| Command | Description | |---------|-------------| | agents list\|get\|run\|continue\|cancel | Manage agents | | teams list\|get\|run\|continue\|cancel | Manage teams | | workflows list\|get\|run\|continue\|cancel | Manage workflows | | traces list\|get\|stats\|search | Inspect traces | | sessions list\|get\|create\|update\|delete\|delete-all\|runs | Manage sessions | | memories list\|get\|create\|update\|delete\|delete-all\|topics\|stats\|optimize | Manage memories | | knowledge upload\|list\|get\|search\|status\|delete\|delete-all\|config | Manage knowledge base | | evals list\|get\|delete | Manage eval runs | | approvals list\|get\|resolve | Manage approvals | | schedules list\|get\|create\|update\|delete\|pause\|resume\|runs | Manage schedules | | metrics get\|refresh | View / refresh metrics | | databases migrate <db_id> | Run database migrations | | registries list | List registry items | | components list\|get\|create\|update\|delete\|config ... | Manage components in AgentOS | | models list | List available models in AgentOS | | status | Show AgentOS server status and resource overview | | health | Ping /health on the resolved system; reports status + uptime + latency (exits non-zero when unhealthy) |
+| Command | Description | |---------|-------------| | chat [--agent\|--team\|--workflow <id>] | Interactive chat TUI: streamed runs, tool rendering, inline confirmations (TTY only) | | agents list\|get\|run\|continue\|cancel\|create\|apply\|update\|delete | Manage agents (including the agent definition itself) | | teams list\|get\|run\|continue\|cancel | Manage teams | | workflows list\|get\|run\|continue\|cancel | Manage workflows (gated — off by default) | | traces list\|get\|stats\|search | Inspect traces | | sessions list\|get\|create\|update\|delete\|delete-all\|runs | Manage sessions | | memories list\|get\|create\|update\|delete\|delete-all\|topics\|stats\|optimize | Manage memories | | knowledge bases\|upload\|list\|get\|search\|status\|delete\|delete-all\|config | Manage knowledge bases (bases lists them; upload/search/etc. target one) | | evals list\|get\|delete | Manage eval runs (gated — off by default) | | approvals list\|get\|resolve | Manage approvals (gated — off by default) | | schedules list\|get\|create\|update\|delete\|pause\|resume\|runs | Manage schedules (gated — off by default) | | metrics get\|refresh | View / refresh metrics | | databases migrate <db_id> | Run database migrations | | registries list | List registry items | | components list\|get\|create\|update\|delete\|config ... | Manage components in AgentOS | | models list | List available models in AgentOS | | status | Show AgentOS server status and resource overview | | health | Ping /health on the resolved instance; reports status + uptime + latency (exits non-zero when unhealthy) | | docs | Inspect the AgentOS server's raw HTTP API via /openapi.json |

 Global options